MicrosoftDocs/azure-devops-docs/docs/repos/git/command-prompt.md

 [Git Installation instructions](/azure/devops/learn/git/install-and-set-up-git) are available if you don't have Git installed on your computer.

 > [!TIP]
-> Windows users: If you aren't using Visual Studio, installing [Git for Windows](https://git-scm.com/download/win) will set up the [Git credential manager for Windows](set-up-credential-managers.md).
+> Windows users: If you aren't using Visual Studio, installing [Git for Windows](https://git-scm.com/download/win) will set up the [Git Credential Manager Core](set-up-credential-managers.md).
 The credential manager makes it easy to authenticate with Azure Repos.

 While in Visual Studio, open a command prompt in your repo from Team Explorer's **Connect** view.
 Right-click on your local repo and select **Open Command Prompt**